bdunko/Charon-s-Obol/notes/Obol/Planning.md

 				- [ ] Passive - Your coins have 2 additional charges.
 You lose 1 life for each unspent charge during payoff.
 				- [ ] Passive - Your coins have an infinite number of charges, but cost 1 life to use.
 				- [ ] Passive - Your payoff coins are permanently Unlucky, but their payoff is doubled.
+				- [ ] Passive - Whenever you heal life, gain that many souls.
+	- [ ] **Polish #1**
+		- [ ] Filters for the patron selection and main scenes.
+			- [ ] Heavy checker/purple filter on main menu should not include UI elements (tooltips and textboxes).
+Need to move inside the scenes instead of on main on top of everything.
+		- [ ] Needs an Abandon Run button somewhere.
+			- [ ] Add an X somewhere on the board on the top right.
+			- [ ] When clicked, open a popup window with abandon run.
+In the future, we will also put settings here probably.
+			- [ ] Also triggered on esc
+		- [ ] It needs to be more obvious when a coin is active (mouse cursor changes is likely reaosnable - particle effects from the activated coin will also help)
+		- [ ] Initial particle additions.
+		- [ ] Map should flash when hovered and not open.
+		- [ ] Rows need a "retract for toss" option which does not pull back stoned/frozen coins.
+		- [ ] Passive coins (trials) should flash whenever they activate - just call a function on global to do this (pass the power type, global scans the row, performs flash).
+		- [ ] The different phases of the game need to be more clear - potentially a color filter while waiting to toss, for example...
+		- [ ] Fancy mat for Shop.
+	- [ ] **Tutorial Improvements**
+		- [ ] Make sure map cannot be clicked while Charon is talking (this can happen right after Charon teaches you that you can click the map, which we explicitly should prevent.)
+		- [ ] Slightly black out the screen while Charon is talking.

+**Charon's Obol Beta - Coalescence**
+- [ ] **Patron Revamp - Jan 19th**
 - [ ] **Difficulty levels - Feb 2nd**
 	- [ ] Charon will unleash his Malice.
 	- [ ] Trials have 2 modifiers.
 Tollgates are more expensive.